asanocorp/digital-voodoo-productions/README.md

 since the graphical assets are most time consuming to develop initiators behind voodoo opted for using assets that were already available to them to some extent.

-thus the compositions were chosen as follows:
+thus the compositions were chosen initialy as follows:

-1. ecceHomo 2014
+1. ecceHomo 2014 -> follow up to ecceHomo 2013 this time all svg
-2. something out of nothing
+2. something out of nothing ->
-3. possessed
+3. possessed ->
-4. rec-convo-the-edge
+4. rec-convo-the-edge -> this is almost finished composition and put in here as a filler see it here
-5. #bleach_v16_62
+5. #bleach_v16_62 ->

 ---

+as you can see all these have some stuff already there; there is much more to do and we have some potential changes in mind so we'll see. in the meantime see what's there.